m-r-hunt/nail/README.md

 Nail is mostly feature complete, although it is notably lacking any kind of garbage collection.

 There's a decent body of example Nail code in [my Advent of Code 2018 solutions](https://github.com/m-r-hunt/aoc2018).
+I also wrote a bit about my experience writing Nail [on my blog](http://mechtoast.com/blog/languages/adventures-in-programming-language-design/).